vackosar/vackosar.github.io/google-product-taxonomy-viewer.md

 <i>{{ page.description }}</i>

-Google Product Taxonomy is a product categorization tree into which merchants products are automatically categorized.
+Google Product Taxonomy is a product categorization tree into which merchants products are categorized by Google.
+The goal is to departmentalize products from the merchant feed into 5583 sections.
+This partitioning improves article discovery for customers.
-The automatic categorization is performed [automaticaly based on product input fields](https://support.google.com/merchants/answer/6324436?hl=en) provided by the merchant.
+The automatic categorization is performed [based on product input fields](https://support.google.com/merchants/answer/6324436?hl=en) provided by the merchant.
+The merchants have an option to override categorization using _google_product_category_ attribute.

 You can explore product categories below.
 Click on the __green nodes__ below to Google Product Taxonomy interactively.
 The second click collapses the children.